w0rmr1d3r/finance-tracker/README.md

         run()
     ```

+## Banks supported

+_Any other bank needs to be implemented or follow the current default CSV_

+- Revolut

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Issues are welcome too.

 Please make sure to update tests as appropriate.